amr2018/freepythoncode-autocomplete/README.md

 # 🐍 FreePythonCode Autocomplete

 A lightweight, standalone Python autocompletion plugin for **Sublime Text 4**.
+freepythoncode-autocomplete: Bringing the Brains back to Sublime Text

 ## Why this plugin?
 - **Zero Configuration**: No need to install Python or Pip on your system.